optimusgps/privacy-policy-optimus-routes/README.md

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by us.
 Therefore, we strongly advise you to review the Privacy Policy of these websites.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-**Children’s Privacy**
+**Do we collect information about children?**

-These Services do not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13 years of age.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.
+No, our Services are not intended for use with children, and we do not knowingly collect any personal information about children under the age of 13 without the verifiable consent and request of the parent or guardian.
+If we obtain actual knowledge that we have collected such information, we will delete it from our database.
+We have no such information to use or to disclose to third parties or to otherwise report, including under the Children’s Online Privacy Protection Act (“COPPA”).
+We do not have actual knowledge of selling or sharing the personal information of consumers under the age of 16.

 **Changes to This Privacy Policy**

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2023-05-10
+This policy is effective as of 2023-10-19

 **Contact Us**